josesuarez-accenture/openathon-angular/boring-theory-1/README.md

 > [See npm trends](https://www.npmtrends.com/react-vs-@angular/core-vs-vue) for more information.

 <br/>
-It's also interesting to have a look to the main actors in Frontend history and when they appeared.
+Have a look to the main actors in Frontend history and when they appeared.

 <p align="center">
     <img src="./resources/jshistory.png" width="720">
 </p>
 <br/>

-... aaaaaaaand since 2006, guess who is still the king talking about usage?
+...
+Apart from React, Angular y Vue, guess who is still the king, the most used Frontend technology since 2006?

 <details>
   <summary>Click to know it!</summary>
  <br/>